psychoinformatics-de/rdm-course/_episodes/92-filesystem-operations.md

 ### ``remove`` the easy way: datasets with remote availability

-To demonstrate removing a datasets, let's remove the `machinelearning-books` dataset.
+To demonstrate removing datasets, let's remove the `machinelearning-books` dataset.

 Because this dataset was cloned from a GitHub repository, it has a registered _sibling_: